Rutgers University Academic Integrity Policy Effective September 1, 2011

 The principles of academic integrity require that a student:

 - properly acknowledge and cite all use of the ideas, results, or words of others.
-See and download Acknowledging Sources
+See and download pdf Acknowledging Sources

 - properly acknowledge all contributors to a given piece of work.